 Thermite is a reaction between a metal and a metal salt (typically iron oxide and aluminum).
 The reaction generates temperatures of approximately 2500 °C and releases molten iron.
 Its also self-oxidizing so good luck putting it out.
-World War II soldiers used it to melt Jeep engines and artillery cannons.
+Soldiers used it during World War II to melt Jeep engines and artillery cannons.
 Modern-day troopers use a similar concoction for similarly destructive purposes.

 Industrial electric arcs invoke this trope, from arc welding (no not that type) to electric arc steelmaking.
 Arc steelmaking is where humans effectively use man-made lightning to melt steel and rock at temperatures hotter than a volcano, with the arc furnaces drawing as much power (or more) as a 747 at takeoff - or a small town.
 Nucor's Crawfordsville, Indiana plant, at full bore, needs a quarter of a typical nuclear power plant's output.
 Electric arc furnaces sound like a Gatling gun at artillery calibers.
 Arc temperatures average about 6000°C - steel melts at 1525ºC.

 Chlorinetrifluoride.
 During WWII, it was produced by Nazi Germany under the name "N-stoff" ("Substance N") as an incendiary/chemical weapon for use against the Maginot Line.
 After the Manstein Plan eliminate the need for a direct assault on Maginot, research and production was halted because there were no other conceivable uses and it was dangerous as hell.
 Production was restarted at Germany's giant chemical arms factory beneath the town of Falkenhagen sometime after the Battle of Stalingrad, but thankfully the Red Army captured it before N-stoff saw operational use.
 Colorless, poisonous, a stronger oxidizer than oxygen, a stronger fluorinator than fluorine gas and hypergolic (i.e., it starts making things burn immediately on contact) with nearly anything, it will cause things to burn that absolutely should not be flammable - things like ashes, bricks, water, sand, test engineers, and asbestos.
 If you try to dump sand on Chlorine Trifluoride in order to put it out, it will instead merrily proceed to burn the sand (and then the ground beneath the sand).
 The closest thing to actual hellfire the real world has to offer.